Databases A to Z

 Está organizada de modo que los estudiantes puedan encontrar información rápida y fácilmente.
 Pulse en la primera letra del título del artículo para ver el artículo.

-45,000 full text articles with hypertext links to guide users to research-oriented web sites.
-Recommended for Grades 8 and up.
+More than 45,000 full-text articles with hypertext links to guide users to research-oriented websites.
+Recommended for grade 8 and up.

 The premier database for education research.
-See also this version: ERIC for more than 1.1 million citations going back to 1966.
+See also this version: ERIC for more than 1.1 million citations dating back to 1966.
 Journal articles you find in ERIC can be requested through Interlibrary Loan.

-Includes WorldCat, an international catalog of library holdings; ERIC for education; Medline for medical journal citations.
+Includes WorldCat, an international catalog of library holdings; ERIC, the, Education Resources Information Center; and Medline for medical journal citations.

 Gale Directory Library